Ford EXP: 1980–1981 EXP sales model

-A few pre-production EXPs were built just for conceptual design and advertisement.
-These extremely rare EXPs included many features that would be available in every EXP or LN7.
-They were all painted in vibrant colors with black painted across the entire car under the door bumper-lines and had a round silver badge where Ford's blue oval would find itself in 1982.
+A few pre-production EXPs were made for conceptual design and advertisement.
+These rare EXPs included many features that would be available in every EXP or LN7.
+They were all two-tone, with vibrant colors with black painted above the door bumper-lines and black below, and had a round silver badge where Ford's blue oval would be in 1982.
 These models were distinguished from production models by dual vents towards the front of the hood instead of the vents later seen on the front bumper clips, an absence of bumper strips on the doors, and rear taillights that were completely red where production EXPs had black around the reverse lights.
 An SS package and bubbleback hatches like that of the LN7 and second generation EXPs were optional, along with black paint around the door windows as seen on second generation EXPs, aluminum oval-spoke wheels, and "1.6 L" badges on the front fenders.
 At least ten were built in Canada and were all featured in a rare catalog featuring only those cars.
-No sightings have been recorded since.

-The first production EXP and LN7 both rolled off the line on February 16, 1981.
-The EXP was driven off the line by then Ontario Premier Bill Davis.
+The first production EXP and LN7 were assembled on February 16, 1981, and the first EXP was driven off the line by then Ontario Premier Bill Davis.

-Ford expected to build and sell 200,000 EXPs and 70,000 LN7s in the 1982 model year, but only half that number were produced.
+Ford expected to build and sell 200,000 EXPs and 70,000 LN7s in the 1982 model year, with approximately half that number making production.